faceyspacey/jest-redux-snap/README.md

 to think of your `app` as one cohesive redux-specific unit you can operate on in the obvious ways (e.g. `dispatch`, `getState`, etc).

 We like to think **Jest Redux Snap** lets you treat the components your testing as if they are ***"alive"*** and truly reactive.
+And of course while "snapping" all along the way.